The newer pallets we are shipping out now have strait legs and the corners are not attached to allow for lower shipping costs.

 Nice and strait down the line.
 This is a good time to square up the building.
 Measure the inside of the opposite corners and slide the side of the greenhouse that is not yet anchored until the measurements on the diagonal are equal.
 Then double check the width from one side to the other and make sure it it still the proper width all the way down.
 Now you should have a square and strait building.

-The next 2 photos show the front wall starting to come together.
-In this photo (Note) This is a 10′ wide model and has 2 vertical supports on each side of the door.
-This pic only shows one as the customer was part way through laying it out..
+The next 2 photos show the end wall starting to come together.
+In this photo I just leaned it up alongside the arch to hold it up while I took the picture.
+(Note) This is a 24′ wide model and has 2 vertical supports on each side.
+Most all of our building will only have 1 vertical support where the door post is.

 Here you will see the basic breakdown of how the end wall is assembled.
 This happens to be a 24′ wide model so yours may differ slightly.
 What is important to note in this picture is how the door post looks at the bottom.
 Notice the “L” bracket.
 One slips into the door post that will stand up and the other slips into the base rail heading over to the side wall.